nicoespeon/md-to-slack/README.md

 ### 🔭 Next features

 1. Support Markdown extended syntax (e.g. tables)
-2. Generate Slack [BlockKit-compatible](https://api.slack.com/block-kit) objects, as an opt-in parameter
+2. Generate Slack [Block Kit-compatible](https://api.slack.com/block-kit) objects, as an opt-in parameter

 We want to support the [extended syntax](https://www.markdownguide.org/extended-syntax/), in particular things like tables and GitHub Flavored Markdown niceties.

 `mrkdwn` syntax has limited capabilities, so we intend to do a "best possble conversion" like we do for checkboxes.

-But the real deal will be to add the option for generating a Slack BlockKit-compatible output to render rich elements, such as images, checkboxes, tables, and other HTML elements in Slack.
+But the real deal will be to add the option for generating a Slack Block Kit-compatible output to render rich elements, such as images, checkboxes, tables, and other HTML elements in Slack.

 ### 🦺 Security consideration